Skip to content

 -box

-display the list of all files loaded into the binary
+Display all files loaded into the binary

 Detection Rules

-• The following basic built-in packages are supported
+• All basic built-in packages are supported:

 • table